Former Fellows

 Jeppe Agger Nielsen is a professor at the Department of Politics and Society at Aalborg University.
 He leads the research group Center for IT Management (CIM), and his research focuses on digital transformation and artificial intelligence from an organizational theory perspective.

-During his CAISA fellowship, Heppe has researched the use of artificial intelligence among SMEs and published a research brief on the topic.
+During his CAISA fellowship, Jeppe has researched the use of artificial intelligence among SMEs and published a research brief on the topic.

 Stephanie is an assistant professor at the Centre for Social Data Science (SODAS), University of Copenhagen.
 She has a background in natural language processing (NLP), and her research focuses on human-centered explanability as well as the application of NLP in political science.

-During her fellowship at CAISA, she will research how large language models (LLMs) can be used for voting guidance in connection with the 2026 Danish parliamentary elections.
+During her fellowship at CAISA, she researched how large language models (LLMs) can be used for voting guidance in connection with the 2026 Danish parliamentary elections.

 Hannes is an associate professor of Health Economics at the Department of Economics at the University of Copenhagen, and Deputy Head of the Firms and Markets Department at DIW Berlin.
 His research examines how artificial intelligence shapes decision-making by influencing individuals’ information environments and incentives in healthcare and beyond.